View IPO Journey

 Arxis, Inc. IPO - What You Need to Know

-Thinking about jumping into the Arxis, Inc. IPO?
-It’s exciting to get in on the ground floor, but before you invest, let’s look at what this company actually does and whether it fits your portfolio.
+Thinking about the Arxis, Inc. IPO?
+It is exciting to get in on the ground floor, but before you invest, let’s look at what is happening behind the scenes.

 2. How do they make money and are they growing?